AvivR94/Normalized-Spectral-Clustering-Project/README.md

 Tel Aviv University

-•	Developing an algorithm which groups datapoints that are retrieved from matrices into clusters by using centroids (mean value of the datapoints in the cluster) for each cluster.
+•	An algorithm which groups datapoints that are retrieved from matrices into clusters by using centroids (mean value of the datapoints in the cluster) for each cluster.

 •	The main algorithm uses mathematical algorithms: creation of adjacency matrix, diagonalization to find eigenvectors, arranging the eigenvectors in a matrix as columns and renormalizing.
 A clustering algorithm (K-means) runs on the last matrix.
 The algorithm adjusts the centroids each iteration and repeats itself until convergence.